 In the beginning chapter of Catwoman's story arc, a large painting is shown covering the vault that she is trying to break into.
 The painting itself shows Cain carrying Abel in a pose similar to Batman carrying Jason in A Death in the Family.
 This painting also foreshadows the controversial ending of the game itself.

 In Arkham Knight, the final installment of the Arkham series.
 Jason Todd is revealed to be 'The Arkham Knight', which is the 2nd antagonist in the game.
 The Arkham Knight was Jason Todd who was kidnapped by the Joker and tortured and shot by the Joker in 'Arkham Asylum', The Joker sent videos of Jason's death to Batman to get to him.
 Joker brainwashed Jason to hate Bruce and even get close enough to telling him Batman's identity before Joker shot Jason Todd; sending that video to Batman, making Bruce think Jason is dead.
 When Bruce then takes Tim Drake under his wing, it infuriates Jason Todd which he dons The Red Hood persona and later dons The Arkham Knight persona which he alliances with Scarecrow to takeover Gotham and break & kill Batman.
 He forms a militia,; trains them in the way that Batman trained himself and designed a more high-tech bat suit for himself with gadgets and weapons.
 With the Arkham Knight's suit, it's ears are supposed to mock Batman's and the Arkham sign written over his chest is supposed to keep the events of Arkham franchise in Bruce's head.
-At the end of the game, after Bruce defeats Jason and stops his army.
-Bruce is kidnapped by Scarecrow which results in a broken Jason saving him.

 in 2008 a seres called Crisis.
 Jason Todd as the Red Hood was made in the series with his hand on the mailbox jumping with a aussult rifle in his hand to attack.
 He was also made in the Teen Titans pack in 2013 of the DC New 52 pack holding a Japanese samrai sword and a gun and standing on a roof of a buliding.